CHEPROXIMITY/docker-aem/README.md

-# docker-aem
+# About this docker-aem
-Repository to maintain all the AEM related Dockerfile(s)
+This is the repo of the Docker image for AEM.
+See the Docker HUb page for the full readme on  how to use this Docker images.